mongoid/mongoid-scroll/README.md

 ## Compatibility

-This gem supports Mongoid 6, 7 and 8.
+This gem supports Mongoid 6, 7, 8 and 9.

 ## Demo

-Check out [shows on artsy.net](http://artsy.net/shows).
-Keep scrolling down.

-There're also two code samples for Mongoid in [examples](examples).
-Run `bundle exec ruby examples/feed.rb`.
+Take a look at [this example](examples/feed.rb).
+Try with with `bundle exec ruby examples/feed.rb`.

 ## The Problem